orchid00/tidyverse_intro/README.md

 - You can clone or download this repository to your computer.
 - We will go trough the material together and allow sufficient time for exercises and questions and solutions.

-# How to do use this material for self learning
+## How to use this material for self learning

 - If you do this on your own start by opening the slides folder and go through the ppt.
     - Chapter 1 is an introduction